zhengnengchen/linkbench/README.md

 Use MongoDB 3.7.0+

+There are two implementations -- *classic* and *new*.
+Classic will be unchanged for now as it is used for performance regression testing.
+New will get updated to improve performance.
+LinkStoreMongoDb.java is classic while LinkStoreMongoDb2.java is new.
+The version to run can be selected in LinkConfigMongoDb.properties via the *linkstore* and *nodestore* options.

 We need to create a new database and collections on the MongoDB server.
 We'll create a new database called `linkdb` and the needed collections to store graph nodes, links and link counts.
 MongoDB collections are the analog of SQL tables.